GLink Entanglement Tutorial

 )

-Use --topoly_density 1 when you want Topoly’s denser surface calculation and can tolerate a slower run.
+Use --topoly_density 1 when you need Topoly’s denser default surface calculation and can tolerate the slower run.

-Use glink-cluster -c when the organism preset is not appropriate for the proteins being analyzed.
+Use glink-cluster --cutoff when the built-in organism presets are not appropriate for the structures being compared.

 A row in the raw CSV means: